Indicia-Team/indicia-docs/contributing/documentation-tutorial.rst

 Note that you can actually make as many commits as you like as your work progresses - there's no need to wait and do one big commit at the end.
-The more you use Git and understand its other features, e.g. for rolling back changes, the more likely you will want to commit smaller chunks of work.
+The more you use Git and understand its features, e.g. for rolling back changes, the more likely you will want to commit smaller chunks of work.
 Note that we have also glossed over a step called **adding** or **staging** changes which you can do before committing (the 'commit -a' command stages and commits in one fell swoop).
-Again the more you use Git, the more likely you are to want to learn about the subtelties of separate staging and commiting.
+Again the more you use Git, the more likely you are to want to learn about the subtleties of separate staging and committing.

 Push your new branch to your forked repo
 ========================================